District Councils are at the heart of ULI: they deliver the ULI mission at the local level.

 The District Councils exceeded all expectations with their response to What’s Next: Real Estate in the New Economy, a ULI report released in 2011 to generate a dialogue about the critical forces driving change in the market.
 More than 20 District Councils held programs and events that highlighted What’s Next, and several thousand ULI members and guests engaged in conversations and presentations, ranging from all-day statewide meetings in Florida and South Carolina to lunch meetings and a series of panels.
 With the generous support of UDR Inc. and its chief executive officer, ULI Trustee Thomas W. Toomey, the District Councils were surveyed about their reactions to the publication, and the findings were compiled in 2012 into What’s Next at the Local Level.

-The 51 District Councils organized in North American communities serve most of ULI’s nearly 30,000 members.
+The 51 District Councils organized in North American communities serve most of ULI’s membership of more than 30,000.
 To find the District Council nearest you, click on this full list by location.